djehuti/x16-bank-allocator/README.md

 4) LISTBANKS return the bitmap of allocated banks (64 bytes).

+Optionally:

 5) BANKINFO return info about the given bank (its descriptor block)

 Plus an internal function to compute the checksum.
+I guess maybe that should be public too, for developer convenience.
+Unless there's one in the KERNAL already?

 If these are located in RAM, they can just be a library you link your program with.
-If ROM, then we need to expose these 4 functions (we can likely get away with one kernal ext vector and use the same entrypoint for all 4 functions).
+If ROM, then we need to expose these 4 functions (we can likely get away with one KERNAL ext vector and use the same entry point for all 4 functions).

 I think that's all that's really needed.